trueaniki/gopeers/README.md

 # GOPEERS
-A library for peer to peer communication
+A library for convinient peer to peer communication between servies within one network.
+No broadcast server required.